DigitalMystery/reaccess-ai-builder-docs/ai-documentation/index.md

 1. Create an importable Excel document that ReAccess can consume.

     To do this you must first create an Excel document normally with the Application Name as the document name.
-The document should contain three tabs.

 2. Create three tabs within the Excel document labeled Application, Forms, Controls